Kweepa/Planetfall-Modern/README.md

 * Cree #10 is a tough one because it's pervasive (sleeping pauses timers etc).
 Some combo of delaying sleeping and killing the player should do it.
 * Simpson #34 is also tough (FLOYD, PUSH RED [BUTTON]) because it's deep in the guts of the parser.
 Probably have to hack it...
-* restore the need to eat for CLASSIC mode (I foolishly wholesale deleted it earlier)
 * some more CLASSIC/MODERN modifications...?

 Where appropriate, bugs taken from